-We all know there is a threat of a recession, whether it has already begun or will begin sometime next year.
+We all know there is a threat of a recession, whether it has already begun or will begin later this year.
 Recessions can be lengthy and can cause a slow recovery for the economy.
 If you are looking to exit your business, the economic uncertainty can pack on the pressure to sell your business now verse waiting several years for the economic upturn.
-Whether you are worried about your business being harmed financially or want to capitalize on your current profitability, the question to on when to move forward with selling your business can be at the forefront of your mind.
+Whether you are worried about your business being harmed financially or want to capitalize on your current profitability, the question of when to move forward with selling your business can be at the forefront of your mind.

 Should I sell my business?

 If you are looking to sell, inflation is going to impact your business valuations.
 The housing market provides a great example of this.
 Interest rates have increased causing monthly payments to rise.
 With your baseline payment increasing, your current budget may not be realistic anymore.
 Therefore, you might have to wait or cut something in your budget.